-- The two potential sensitivity options both differ from the proposed base case assumptions by having additional Long Lead-Time (LLT) resources forced-in, specifically geothermal, long duration energy storage (LDES), and offshore wind (OSW)) by 2035. - Both options have the same total amount of OSW, geothermal, and LDES resources (see table below) - The OSW, geothermal, and LDES resource amounts reflects the upper bound of the potential LLT resources indicated for central procurement in the AB 1373 Decision (D.24-08-064). - Total amounts also account for the clean firm and long duration storage procurement requirements per the Mid-Term Reliability (MTR) Decision (D.21-06-035) adjusted for such resources already contracted and included in baseline.1 - Amounts assume little to no additional procurement by LSEs beyond MTR and AB 1373 Decision amounts for specified LLT resources (e.g., the 7.6 GW of OSW is the total amount modeled, including LSE plans) - LDES resources are represented as A-CAES and Pumped Hydro (the two 12+ hr duration storage resource options modeled in RESOLVE)
+- The Staff recommended sensitivity portfolio differs from the proposed base case assumptions by having additional Long Lead-Time (LLT) resources forced-in, specifically geothermal, long duration energy storage (LDES), and offshore wind (OSW)) by 2035. - Both options Staff considered had the same total amount of OSW, geothermal, and LDES resources (see table below). - The OSW, geothermal, and LDES resource amounts reflects the upper bound of the potential LLT resources indicated for central procurement in the AB 1373 Decision (D.24-08-064). - Total amounts also account for the clean firm and long duration storage procurement requirements per the Mid-Term Reliability (MTR) Decision (D.21-06-035) adjusted for such resources already contracted and included in baseline.1 - Amounts assume little to no additional procurement by LSEs beyond MTR and AB 1373 Decision amounts for specified LLT resources (e.g., the 7.6 GW of OSW is the total amount modeled, including LSE plans) - LDES resources are represented as A-CAES and Pumped Hydro (the two 12+ hr duration storage resource options modeled in RESOLVE). - Only complete results from the "Recommended" case are included in this deck.